In 2017 the Predator Free NZ Trust together with Kiwibank launched Predator Free Schools.

 Are there any resources available to support the roll out of a predator control programme in schools?

-We have a range of resources available for you to use.
+We have a range of resources available for you to use in our school kete.

 What is required of the schools?

-Once schools have worked with us to set up a predator control programme, we’d like one of our team to write a story about their trapping experience within your school.
-We’d also like schools to share their trap catch data.
+Once a school has worked with us to establish a predator control programme to protect our native species, we’d like one of our team to write a story about the experience.

 Acceptance of these terms and conditions: The Kiwibank Predator Free Schools programme (the “programme”) is run by the Predator Free NZ Trust (PFNZ).
 If you are contacted by PFNZ to notify you that you are successful, but do not agree to these terms and conditions, you will not be able to receive the funding.

 - You must be a registered New Zealand school.